-free energy perturbation and thermodynamic integration several computational tricks for particular types of reactions: alchemical simulations or umbrella sampling important: not necessary to find the absolute value of free energy; When considering a chemical reaction, it is important to know merely the free energy difference $(\Delta F, \Delta G)$ between the involved states (reactant A and product B). "reaction" - not necessarily chem. bonds created or broken - ligand binding to a protein, passage of a molecule through membrane, protein folding...
-Tackling the issue Note on $\Delta F$ vs. $\Delta G$ :
+free energy perturbation and thermodynamic integration several computational tricks for particular types of reactions: alchemical simulations or umbrella sampling important: not necessary to find the absolute value of free energy; it is important to know merely the free energy difference $\Delta F/\Delta G$ between the involved states (reactant A and product B). "reaction" - not necessarily chem. bonds created or broken - ligand binding to a protein - passage of a molecule through membrane - protein folding...

+Tackling the issue Note on ΔF vs. ΔG :

-$\Delta F$ is obtained in NVT simulations
+ΔF is obtained in NVT simulations

-$\Delta G$ is obtained in NPT simulations
+ΔG is obtained in NPT simulations

 automatically, with otherwise identical simulation protocols

 In this presentation, F is written.